LucasArona/SCCMDocs.fr-fr/sccm/core/get-started/technical-preview.md

-## <a name="capabilities-delivered-in-previous-technical-previews"></a>Fonctionnalités fournies dans les versions Technical Preview précédentes
+## <a name="features-in-previous-technical-previews"></a>Fonctionnalités des précédentes préversions techniques

-Voici la liste des fonctionnalités spécifiques fournies avec les versions Technical Preview de Configuration Manager précédentes.
-Ces fonctionnalités restent disponibles dans les versions ultérieures, mais ne sont pas encore disponibles dans une version Current Branch.
+Les fonctionnalités suivantes ont été publiées avec les versions antérieures de la branche Technical Preview de Configuration Manager.
+Ces fonctionnalités restent disponibles dans les versions ultérieures, mais ne sont pas encore disponibles dans la branche Current Branch.

 <!-- This is the list of individual features that are still in TP (not in CB).
 **Note there is no third column in this table!**